Supreme-Gaming/SupremeGaming/apps/ini-notifier-node/README.md

 ## Environment variables

-See `.env.example` for a sample configuration file with all available environment variables and their descriptions.
+See [.env.sample](.env.sample) for a sample configuration file with all available environment variables and their descriptions.

 ## Develop

 - Build: `npx nx run ini-notifier-node:build:production`
 - Run: `npx nx run ini-notifier-node:serve`

-Copy `.env.example` to `.env` and configure the required variables, or export them in your shell.
+Copy `.env.sample` to `.env` and configure the required variables, or export them in your shell.

 ## Notes